T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 The 'file browse'-button is displayed, if there is no file uploaded already.
 The 'trash'-button is displayed, if there is a file uploaded already.

-After clicking on the browse brutton, the user select a file from the local filesystem.
+After clicking on the browse button, the user select a file from the local filesystem.
 After choosing the file, the upload starts immediately, shown by a turning wheel.
 When the server received the whole file and accepts (see below) the file, the 'file browse'-button disappears and the filename is shown, followed by a 'trash'-button.
 Either the user is satisfied now or the user can delete the uploaded file (and maybe upload another one).

 Until this point, the file is cached on the server but not copied to the `fileDestination`.
-The user have to save the current record, either to finalize the upload and/or to delete a previous uploaded file.
+The user have to save the current record, either to finalize the upload and/or to delete a previously uploaded file.

 The FormElement behaves like a